 Yes.
-Starting May 1, the LMU Drive entrance to the Westchester campus will reopen to external guests.
-Guests will no longer need a pre-approved access placard to attend a scheduled event, Mass, or athletics competition.
-Also, Lion Health Check will no longer be required.
-On May 9, the Loyola Blvd. entrance will reopen to pedestrians.
+The LMU Drive entrance to the Westchester campus is open to external guests.
+Guests no longer need a pre-approved access placard to attend a scheduled event, Mass, or athletics competition.
+Also, Lion Health Check is no longer required.
+The Loyola Blvd. entrance is open to pedestrians.

 Do visitors need to be pre-approved to come on campus?

-Only until May 1, 2022.
-Starting May 1, the Westchester campus will fully reopen to external guests.
-Guests may access campus via the LMU Drive entrance, or on foot via the Loyola Blvd. entrance starting May 9.
+No. The Westchester campus is fully open to external guests.
+Guests may access campus via the LMU Drive entrance, or on foot via the Loyola Blvd. entrance.

 While at LMU, can visitors dine in the campus dining facilities?